HMS Solebay (1742): War of Jenkins' Ear

 Solebay was commissioned by Captain Thomas Bury on 3 July 1742.
 After initially serving in the Straits of Gibraltar, the frigate was moved into the Mediterranean Sea in 1743.
 On 23 February the following year Solebay chased a Spanish privateer in land near Cape Spartel.
 Solebay fired on the privateer as she went but was unable to catch her before night fell, abandoning the chase.
 The biographer John Charnock posits that, heavily damaged by Solebays fire, the privateer sank soon afterwards.

-Solebay came across the Spanish 26-gun ship Concordia off Cadiz on 25 February, as she arrived from Veracruz with an expensive cargo.
+Solebay came across the Spanish 26-gun ship Concordia off Cádiz on 25 February, as she arrived from Veracruz with an expensive cargo.
 After a chase Solebay caught up with Concordia, which fired at her.
 The two ships fought for four hours before Concordia surrendered, having seven men killed and twenty wounded to Solebays seven wounded.
 The frigate then captured the Spanish 24-gun privateer Grand Carlo Magno after a brief battle on 28 June.